The

 Committee

-(MOBE) meets in New York to discuss possible demonstrations in
+(MOBE) meets in New York to discuss possible

 Chicago.